vbaska3001/K8-Project/README.md

 This project demonstrates how to deploy MongoDB and Mongo Express apps on a Kubernetes cluster using YAML manifests.
 It covers how to manage multi-container applications with ConfigMaps, Secrets, and Services in Kubernetes.

-Note: This project was built using Minikube as part of my Kubernetes learning journey.
+Note: This project was built using Minikube in my local machine.

 ## 🧩 What’s Inside
 - **MongoDB Deployment** → runs the MongoDB database